mmsaki/portfolio-website/posts/aave-flashloans.md

 ## Rush Finance Forex Tool

-I made this forex tool so I can onboard many defi users to use flashloans on lending protocols i.e. Aave and remain with `0` debt.
+I created this forex tool to help onboard DeFi users to using flashloans on lending protocols like Aave, all while keeping their debt at zero.
+With this tool, anyone can learn how to use flashloans, even if they don't have a technical background.

 ## Summary